Dogs No Dogs

 nps.gov/zion/planyourvisit/…

-Angels Landing will require a permit.
+Angels Landing requires a permit.
 For more information on the permit lottery, see:

 nps.gov/zion/planyourvisit/…